SidZRed/STREAM/README.md

 -   `shortest_path.py`: Script to find the shortest path for a new person entering the network.
 -   `analyze_braess.py`: Script to analyze Braess's paradox by removing and adding edges.
 -   `main.py`: Script to loop through each pair of nodes, perturb each possibility, and analyze Braess's paradox.
--   `graph_data.json`: JSON file containing the graph structure.
+-   `graph_data.json`: JSON file containing the graph structure - Edges and nodes.
 -   `graph_flow.json`: JSON file containing the flow state of each edge in the graph.
+Edges classified on basis of traffic flows.
 -   `braess_analysis_results.json`: Output JSON file containing the results of the Braess's paradox analysis.

 ## Requirements